EdulaneDotCo/Mastering-Express.js/README.md

 # Mastering Express.js Comprehensive 60-Session Journey from Basics to Advanced with Real-Time Projects, Databases, and Deployment

-## Why Learn Express.js and What Can You Do with It?

 ### What is Express.js?

 Express.js is a fast, minimalist web application framework for Node.js that simplifies the development of server-side applications and APIs.
 It provides a robust set of features for building web and mobile applications and is widely used for its flexibility and ease of integration with various databases and front-end technologies.